przem360/ascii-fantasy-tactics/readme.md

 ## Build

 The game was tested on Linux but since there is no any *weird* dependencies, should also compile on Mac.
 Just make sure that `build-essential` package is installed and use `make` to build.

+## Command line options
+`-no-log` - turns off logs.
+`-no-color` - turns off colors.
+`-pow-99` - sets HP of all party members to 99.
+Same as pressing `p` on title screen.
+`-invis` - no random encounters.
+Same as pressing `i` on title screen.
+Important - if you would like to turn off logs and colors, specify `-no-log` option first.